xaeoee/ClapNet/README.md

 # Clap Detection Using CNN
 ## **I.** Description
 This project processes audio files to detect clapping sounds using Convolutional Neural Networks (CNN).
-Input video file will be converted into the audio files and then converted into mel-spectrograms and saved as numpy arrays for training the CNN model.
-The output will be json format file contianing metadata of video file with timestamps of clap detected.
-By using this programe, reviwer can easily find clapping which could be abnormal behaviour of ASD child.
+The input video file will be converted into audio files, then into mel-spectrograms, and saved as numpy arrays for training the CNN model.
+The output will be a JSON format file containing metadata of the video file with timestamps of detected claps.
+By using this program, reviewers can easily identify clapping, which could indicate abnormal behavior in ASD children.

 ## II.
 Environment Set-up

 ### Step1.
 Download this python script
 Use `git clone` or directly download.
-Go to https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&dataSetSn=644 and download appropriate data(sound data for human)
-Then you can get a below hierarchy.
+Download the appropriate data (sound data for humans) from [AI Hub](https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&dataSetSn=644)
+.
+Then, you should have the following directory structure:
 ```
 CLAPNET/
 ├── data/